You need to know how to clean a cool mist humidifier to get the best performance out of it.

-Without referring you to my older articles on these babies, well, just know that a cool mist humidifier is an appliance that is designed to dispense cool mist into the room to increase humidity.
+A cool mist humidifier is designed to dispense cool mist into the room to raise humidity.

-Some humidifiers come with filters; others come without.
-Nonetheless, both types require you to maintain them keenly so that they do not disperse germs into your air with the mist.
+Some humidifiers come with filters and others come in the filter-free design.
+Nonetheless, both types require you to maintain them keenly so that they do not disperse bacteria into your air with the mist.

-At the same time, when you make a habit of cleaning your humidifier, you will be able to note any defects.
-This can help you know when it is time to hang up the humidifier and order for a new one.
+At the same time, when you make a habit of cleaning your humidifier, you will see any defects.
+This can help you to know when it is time to hang up the humidifier and order for a new one.

 When you clean the humidifier, you also help it to work more efficiently and effectively.
 Check everything including the power cable.
-If it has filters, ensure they are replaced on time.
+If it has filters, replace them on time.

 Here is a step-by-step process for cleaning a humidifier: